kewde/slate/source/index.md

 ## Introduction

 ShadowSend’s anonymous cryptographic transaction protocol uses dual-key stealth addresses, traceable ring signatures layered with non­interactive zero knowledge proofs.
-Below you will find a presentation of the anonymous cryptographic transaction protocol which utilises the above mentioned cryptographic principles.
+Below you will find a presentation of the anonymous cryptographic transaction protocol which utilizes the above mentioned cryptographic principles.
 We explain how Shadow introduces a much higher level of privacy and anonymity to the network while still preserving the core principles of trustless decentralization, unforgeability and double­spend prevention.
-We also presented performance data of our scheme including proof sizes, signature generation times and verification times in our whitepaper.
+We also presented performance data of our scheme including proof sizes, signature generation times and verification times in our white paper.

 A detailed diagram is available [here](http://i.imgur.com/2XTQhYF.jpg).